photon-collider/personal_blog_svelte/src/lib/articles/my-first-elixir-program.md

 Functions and other clauses are also wrapped using `do` and `end` keywords.
 This syntax differs from the curly braces used in languages such as JavaScript or the whitespaces used by Python.

 As I've alluded to before, I've missed having access to the piping operator, given as `|>` in Elixir, in other imperative languages that I use regularly, such as Python.
-Piping makes it easier to compose computations without needing to create additional variables.
+Piping makes it easier to compose a sequence of computations in an easy-to-read manner.
 Doing the equivalent in a language like Python would look something like

 ```python
 def load_image(image_path):